tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 ### Pruning and cut-through
 [Pruning and cut-through]: #Pruning-and-cut-through "Remove already spent outputs from the [utxo]"

-In MimbleWimble, only the current [UTXO](utxo) set is of importance.
+In MimbleWimble, the state can be completely verified using the current [UTXO](utxo) set, the set of excess signatures (contained in the transaction kernels) and the proof-of-work.
+The full block and transaction history is not required.
 This allows base layer nodes to remove old used inputs from the [blockchain] and or the [mempool].
 [Cut-through](cut-through) happens in the [mempool] while pruning happens in the [blockchain] with already confirmed transactions.
 This will remove the inputs and outputs, but will retain the excesses  of each [transaction].

 Pruning is only for the benefit of the local base node so this is an optional, but recommended requirement as it reduces the local blockchain size.
 A Base node will either run in archive mode or prune mode, if the base node is running in archive mode it should not prune.